WongMatthew/Daily-COVID-Prediction-Model/README.md

 # How does it work?
 TLDR
 I use fbprophet to make a prediction based on the previous 300 days of infection and vaccination data for 3 different csv files for varying population sizes.
 At the end there's a function that saves a dataframe containing the predicted case count and returns the mean-squared-error and the predicted case count.

+# Whats next?
+Going to add a base case to showcase the differences in MSE between checking and modifying the algorithm for seasonality and not